Leoluca: In Calabria

-Afterwards he departed together with the Hegumen of the monastery Christopher, and they made their way to the mountainous region of Merkourion in northern Calabria, in the Pollino area of the Southern Apennines, an important center of monastic settlement which is referred to in several of the Vitae as the "New Thebaid".
-Here they founded a new monastery, living there in asceticism for another seven years.
+Afterwards he departed together with the Hegumen of the monastery Christopher, and they made their way to the mountainous region of Merkourion in northern Calabria, in the Pollino area of the Southern Apennines.
+This territory was an important center of monastic settlement which is referred to in several of the Vitae as the "New Thebaid", situated along the Calabrian-Lucanian border.
+Here they founded a new monastery, probably at Mormanno, living there in asceticism for another seven years.

 Once more they left and moved on to Vena (modern Avena, Calabria) to continue the spiritual struggle for another ten years.
 Here they built another monastery, which by the time of Hegumen Christopher's death had more than one-hundred monks in it.
 Leoluca himself lived the solitary life nearby at Mormanno, Calabria.

 A little later, after the death of Abbot Christopher, Leoluca became abbot of the monastery of Mount Mula.
 According to tradition, God granted to him the gift of Wonderworking, and many faithful flocked to him to receive his blessing and be healed.
 The Venerable Luke was thought to have healed the sick, exorcized demons, raised paralytics, and guided the lost towards the path of salvation.
 He prayed without ceasing, and remained out in the cold up to twenty days, in order to intensify his ascetic struggle.